laderast/laderast.github.io/CV/index.md

 a NLM Postdoctoral fellow has enabled me to communicate with a wide variety of collaborators by giving me a strong background in Cancer Biology, Software Development, and Clinical Systems.
-Additionally, I am a strong supporter of Open Science initiatives, most notably the effort for reproducibility in scientific analysis.
+Additionally, I am a strong advocate for Open Science initiatives, most notably the effort for reproducibility in scientific analysis.
 To this end, I have developed multiple novel software pipelines that transparently process data from raw data to through the final stages of analysis.